KelvinMsft/NoTruth/README.md

 Design
 -------
-In order to isntall a shadow hook, DdiMon creates a couple of copies of a page where the address to isntall a hook belongs to.
-After DdiMon is initialized, those two pages are accessed when a guest, namely all but ones by the hypervisor (ie, DdiMon), attempts to access to the original page instead.
-For example, when DdiMon installs a hook onto 0x1234, two copied pages are created: 0xa000 for execution access and 0xb000 for read or write access, and memory access is performed as below after the hook is activated:
+In order to isntall a shadow hook, NoTruth creates a couple of copies of a page where the address to isntall a hook belongs to.
+After NoTruth is initialized, those two pages are accessed when a guest, namely all but ones by the hypervisor (ie, NoTruth), attempts to access to the original page instead.
+For example, when NoTruth installs a hook onto 0x1234, two copied pages are created: 0xa000 for execution access and 0xb000 for read or write access, and memory access is performed as below after the hook is activated: